kdwarn/flashcards/README.md

 The app will iterate through the cards, pausing between the question and answer.
 You can quit the session by pressing the "q" key.

-By default, the cards will be displayed in the order they were added to the deck.
-To display them in a random order, pass the `--shuffled` flag: `flashcards study German --shuffled`.
+By default, the cards will be shuffled before you start studying.
+To display them in the order they were created in, pass the `--ordered` flag: `flashcards study German --ordered`.

 ## Bash Autocomplete